urssivar/ios-system-keyboard/README.md

 Its goal is to provide native users with a convenient, accurate, and inclusive typing experience.

 At a minimum, you need to describe the files ``lang-3-rows.yaml`` and ``lang-longpress.yaml``, where lang is the code of your language.

+### A familiar example
+Most of you are familiar with the system keyboard for Russian.
+It's described [here (click here)](https://github.com/Agisight/ios-system-keyboard/tree/main/layout/rus).

 ## 🧩 Repository Structure
 ```